Sir Henry Robert William Miles, 4th Bt.1

 M, #232539, b.
 18 June 1829, d.
 13 October 1902

 Robert Thornhagh Gurdon, 1st Baron Cranworth of Letton and Cranworth was born on 18 June 1829.2 He was the son of Brampton Gurdon and Hon.
-Henrietta Susannah Ridley-Colborne.3 He married, firstly, Harriott Ellin Miles, daughter of Sir William Miles, 1st Bt. and Catherine Gordon, on 4 September 1862.1 He married, secondly, Emily Frances Heathcote, daughter of Reverend Robert Boothby Heathcote and Elizabeth Bridget Wells, on 27 July 1874.2 He died on 13 October 1902 at age 73.2
+Henrietta Susannah Ridley-Colborne.2 He married, firstly, Harriott Ellin Miles, daughter of Sir William Miles, 1st Bt. and Catherine Gordon, on 4 September 1862.1 He married, secondly, Emily Frances Heathcote, daughter of Reverend Robert Boothby Heathcote and Elizabeth Bridget Wells, on 27 July 1874.2 He died on 13 October 1902 at age 73.2

-He held the office of Deputy Lieutenant (D.L.) of Norfolk.2 He held the office of Justice of the Peace (J.P.) for Norfolk.2 He graduated from Cambridge University, Cambridge, Cambridgeshire, England, in 1880 with a Master of Arts (M.A.).2 He held the office of Member of Parliament (M.P.)
+He held the office of Deputy Lieutenant (D.L.) of Norfolk.2 He held the office of Justice of the Peace (J.P.) for Norfolk.2 He graduated from Cambridge University, Cambridge, Cambridgeshire, EnglandG, in 1880 with a Master of Arts (M.A.)2 He held the office of Member of Parliament (M.P.)
 (Liberal) for South Norfolk between 1880 and 1885.2 He held the office of Member of Parliament (M.P.)
-(Liberal Union) for Mid-Norfolk between 1885 and 1892.2 He held the office of Chairman of the Norfolk County Council between 1889 and 1901.2 He gained the rank of Colonel in the service of the 4th Volunteer Battalion, Norfolk Regiment.2 He held the office of Member of Parliament (M.P.)
+(Liberal Union) for Mid-Norfolk between 1885 and 1892.2 He held the office of Chairman of the Norfolk County Council between 1889 and 1901.2 He gained the rank of Colonel in the 4th Volunteer Battalion, Norfolk Regiment.2 He held the office of Member of Parliament (M.P.)
 (Liberal Union) for Mid-Norfolk in 1895.2 He was created 1st Baron Cranworth of Letton and Cranworth, co.
 Norfolk [U.K.] on 28 January 1899.2

 Child of Robert Thornhagh Gurdon, 1st Baron Cranworth of Letton and Cranworth and Harriott Ellin Miles